Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Dynamics Components

 where $\mathrm{N}$ is the global frame, $\mathrm{A}$ and $\mathrm{B}$ are reference frames of bodies a and b, respectively, and $\bs{p}$ is a vector from center of mass to actuator.

 \paragraph*{Joints and Equality Constraints} The joints of a mechanism consisting of one or multiple rigid bodies are represented by differentiable equality constraints $\bs{g}(\btx{z}{a}, \btx{z}{b}, \btx{z}{c}, \cdots)=\bs{0}\in\mathbb{R}^{n_\mathrm{e}}$, where $n_\mathrm{e}$ is the number of equality constraints on the mechanism.
 Typically, equality constraints are formulated for all $i$ kinematically connected pairs of rigid bodies independently and subsequently stacked into one constraint function $\bs{g} = [\bs{g}_1\hT \cdots \bs{g}_i\hT]\hT$.
-In maximal coordinates, two generic equality constraint functions, one for the translational and one for the rotational movement of the two connected bodies, can be combined to create most of the common joints encountered in mechanisms (see Appendix \ref{sec:app_joints} for a list of these joints).
-This insight greatly simplifies analytic gradient calculations for fast computations and gives direct access to minimal coordinates as well.
+In maximal coordinates, two generic equality constraint functions, one for the translational and one for the rotational movement of the two connected bodies, can be combined to create most of the common joints encountered in mechanisms.
+This insight greatly simplifies analytic gradient calculations for fast computations and gives direct access to minimal coordinates as well (see Appendix \ref{sec:app_joints} for a list of possible joints and the recovery of minimal coordinates).